Skip to main content

 All these standards or characteristics are quite subjective.
 The elements of unfairness and deception have been established by statute, as well as interpretation over the years by the FTC in various enforcement actions and interpretive documents.
 The element of being abusive was established, in general terms, in statute by the DFA.

-To be unfair, an act or practice must cause or be likely to cause substantial injury to consumers that the consumers cannot reasonably avoid or that is not outweighed by countervailing benefits.
-Substantial harm usually involves monetary harm, including a small monetary harm to each of a large number of consumers.
-A three-part test is used to determine whether a representation, omission, act, or practice is deceptive.
-First, the representation, omission, act, or practice must mislead or be likely to mislead the consumer.
-Second, the consumer’s interpretation of the deception must be reasonable under the circumstances.
-And, lastly, the misleading representation, omission, act, or practice must be material.
+Lastly, the misleading representation, omission, act, or practice must be material.
 “Material” means that it is likely to affect a consumer’s decision regarding a product or service.
 An abusive act or practice materially interferes with the ability of the consumer to understand a term or condition of a consumer financial product or service.
 Such an act or practice also includes one that takes unreasonable advantage of: the consumer’s lack of understanding of material risks, costs, or conditions of a product or service; the consumer’s inability to protect his interests in selecting or using a financial product or service; or the consumer’s reasonable reliance on the “covered person” (including a banker) to act in the interests of the consumer.

-Recent UDAAP Enforcement Actions
+Recent UDAAP enforcement actions

 In about the year 2000, banks first saw significant enforcement of UDAP (now UDAAP) from the banking agencies when the Office of the Comptroller of the Currency (OCC) took the lead.
-The OCC concluded that it had authority to address a violation of the FTC Act even regarding a challenged practice that was not specifically prohibited by regulation.
+The OCC concluded that it had authority to address a violation of the FTC Act even when a challenged practice was not specifically prohibited by regulation.

 The three bank-related UDAAP enforcement actions to which we referred above are: